DiceDB/dice/internal/pitsnapshot/README.md

 wouldn't have to be stored till the data has to be modified.
 This means additional memory would only be required if there are changes to the underyling data.

+### Impact on current latency benchmarks
+- For reads, there should be minimal latency change since there are no references to the `get` methods even when snapshotting is running.
+One thing which may impact the read latency is that it has to iterate through all the keys, so an implicit lock inside the datastructure may be required.
+- For writes, if a snapshot is going on, then it has to write in 2 places and an additional read to a map.

 ### Flow

 The initiation flow: